aptech/gauss-textbook-examples/index.rst

 Textbook Examples
 =================
-This collection demonstrates how to implement statistics and econometrics examples from prominent textbooks in GAUSS.
-It provides explanations, along with the necessary program files and data to reproduce the examples.

-The primary goals of this project are to:

-*  Reiterate the learning objectives of the textbooks.
-*  Demonstrate how to accomplish these objectives using GAUSS.
+This project uses hands-on GAUSS examples to demonstrate the statistical and econometric methods found in prominent textbooks.

+Our examples emphasize a learn-by-doing approach and include:

+*  Explanations
+*  Program files
+*  Data

-As such, this project may not always demonstrate the most efficient way to perform computations in GAUSS.
-Where possible, we have highlighted when built-in tools can improve efficiency.
+.. note:: This project aims to follow the textbook examples as closely as possible and may not always demonstrate the most efficient way to perform computations in GAUSS.

-This is a work in progress and we recommend checking back often for additions.
+\*This is a work in progress and we recommend checking back often for additions.

 .. toctree::
     :maxdepth: 1